alexhernandezgarcia/gflownet/README.md

 Aside from the base packages, you can optionally install `dev` tools using this tag, `materials` dependencies using this tag, or `molecules` packages using this tag.
 The simplest option is to use the `all` tag, as above, which installs all dependencies.

+## Main Components of the GFlowNet Library

+The GFlowNet library has 5 core components, each playing a crucial role in the network's operation.
+Understanding these components is essential for effectively using and extending the library for your own task.
+These 5 component are the Logger, Proxy, Environment,  Policies (Forward and Backward), and GFlowNet Agent.

+### Logger
+The purpose of the Logger is to manage all logging activities during the training and evaluation of the network.
+It captures and stores logs to track the model's performance and debugging information.
+For instance, it logs details such as training progress, performance metrics, and any potential errors or warnings that occur.
+It also integrates to WandB providing a cloud-based platform for visualizing and comparing experiments.

+### Environment
+The Environment is main and most important component of GFlowNet Library.
+To understand the Environment, let us consider a simple enviroment currently implemented in the library, the Scramble enviroment.

+The Scramble environment simulates a simple letter arrangement game where sequences are constructed by adding one letter at a time, up to a maximum sequence length (in our case 7).
+Each enviroment would have State Representation and Actions.
+For instance, for scramble enviroment, Each ``State`` within the environment is a list of indices corresponding to letters.
+These indices start from 1 and are padded with index 0 to denote unused slots up to the maximum length.
+For example, if our sequence length is 7, and our constructed word is `Alex`, we will have `[1, 11, 4, 23, 0, 0, 0]`.
+In the library, we already have helper functions that automatically format and convert the states to human readable and vice versa.

+``Actions`` in the Scramble environment are single-element tuples containing the index of the letter to be added to the sequence.
+For instance, the end of the sequence (EOS) action is denoted by (-1,).
+It is tuple because you could have certain enviroments where actions could be more than single action.

+In GFlowNet library, we make it easy adding new enviroments for your own task, in the documentation, we show how to do this seamlessly.

+### Proxy

+The Proxy plays a crucial role in computing rewards for the actions taken within an environment.
+In other words, In the context of GFlowNets, the proxy can be thought of as a transformation function `R(x) = g(e(x))`, where `e(x)` represents an encoding or transformation or computes the score of the generated output x, and g translates this into a reward (i.e. `R(x)`).
+For instance, let us say we sample the word `Alex` in our Scramble game's enviroment, if the word is valid in our vocabulary, then we will have a maximum score (e.g. `39`), and if g is the identity function then our reward would be equal to the proxy directly.
+For certain enviroments, the proxy is just scorer but to have a common name for more complex enviroments (e.g. in molecule generation where it could be energy function) we call it Proxy in the GFlowNet library.

+### Policies (Forward and Backward)

+The policies are neural networks that model the probability distributions of possible actions in a given state.
+They are key to deciding the next state given previous state in the network's exploration of the environment.
+Both forward and backward policies receive the current state as input and output a flow distribution over possible actions.
+We call it flow, because the idea of GFlowNet is to flow a sequence of intermediate steps before generating the final object `x` (e.g. we could have `s_1 -> s_2 -> s_3 -> ... -> x`).
+Particularly, the forward policy determines the next state, while the backward policy determines the previous state.

+### GFlowNet Agent

+The GFlowNet Agent is central component that ties all others together.
+It orchestrates the interaction between the environment, policies, and proxy to conduct the training and generation tasks.
+The agent handles the training process, action sampling, and trajectory generation, leveraging the loss functions to optimize performance.
+Some of the Key Features and Functionalities are initializing and configuring the environment and proxy to ensure they are ready for training and evaluation.
+Manages both forward and backward policies to determine the next actions based on the current state.
+Does the training by utilizing  different types of loss functions like flow matching, trajectory balance, and detailed balance, Action Sampling and Metrics and Logging.

+To understand better the above components, let us play with the scramble enviroment below:

 ## How to train a GFlowNet model

 To train a GFlowNet model with the default configuration, simply run